StormAtronach/Morrowind75/README.md

 Character leveling is done in the background by MULE.
 If you prefer vanilla minmaxing, you can disable MULE.

 Chargen Scenarios allows you to choose non-vanilla starts.
-If you prefer the vanilla one, you can disable this mod.
+If you prefer the vanilla one starting with Jiub in the boat, you can disable this mod.

 Sophisticated Save system is configured to auto-save every 10 minutes.
 You can change this in the MCM